dominikrosser/personal-nvim-settings/README.md

 3. Place the files there:
   `~/.config/nvim/`

-4. Configure your terminal to use the option key as alt if you're on mac
+4. Configure your terminal to use the option key as alt if you're on mac.
+   For example, I used the following setting for the kitty terminal (`~/.config/kitty/kitty.conf`):
+   `macos_option_as_alt left`

 ## Commands